AskHarshit/demo_pokeapi/README.md

   Note that the parameterization in ID related test cases can also achieved with no issues but validated only in 'Name'

 ** Invalid name has been validated but that is just returning 404 so not added as the separate test case.
+This test cases has been validated in ID.

-Follwowing are the assertions kept in mind in order to perform the schema validations:
+Below are the assertions kept in mind in order to perform the schema validations:
   1. Status Code
   2. Key properties and it's value
   3. Properties of Json Array -> it's Index + Value